Dexter Morgan: Psychological profile

 Since childhood, Dexter had homicidal urges directed by an inner voice he calls "the Dark Passenger"; when that voice cannot be ignored, he "lets the Dark Passenger do the driving".
-He abides by a moral code taught to him by Harry: he can only kill people who are themselves murderers, he must find conclusive proof of their guilt before killing them, and he must be careful and methodical enough to avoid getting caught.
+He abides by a moral code taught to him by Harry: he can only kill people who are themselves murderers and people who have escaped the hands of the law, he must find conclusive proof of their guilt before killing them, although he has sometimes strayed from this in acts of emotion or his need to avoid capture.

 Dexter considers himself emotionally divorced and separate from the rest of humanity; in his narration, he refers to "humans" as if he is not one himself.
 He makes frequent references to an internal feeling of emptiness, and says he kills to feel alive.
 He claims to have no feelings or conscience, and that all of his emotional responses are part of a well-rehearsed act to conceal his true nature.
-He has no interest in romance or sex; he considers his relationship with his girlfriend (and eventual wife) Rita Bennett to be part of his "disguise".
+He has no interest in romance or sex; he considers his relationship with his girlfriend (and eventual wife) Rita Bennett to be part of his "disguise," although he does gain more romantic attraction towards Rita as the show progresses.

 Dexter likes children, finding them much more interesting than adults; accordingly, he treats victims who prey on children with particular wrath.
 His connection to Rita's children, Astor and Cody, sometimes supersedes his relationship with Rita herself.
 For example, in the novels, Dexter continues his relationship with Rita because he realizes that Rita's children are exhibiting the same sociopathic tendencies he did at their age, and he tries to provide them with "guidance" similar to that which Harry provided him.
-Early on in the show, Dexter deviates from his code of only killing murderers to kill a pedophile who is stalking Astor.
+In season three, Dexter deviates from his code of only killing murderers to kill a pedophile who is stalking Astor.

 Animals dislike Dexter, which can cause problems when he stalks a victim who has pets.
 The novels reveal that he once owned a dog that barked and growled at him until he was forced to get rid of it and a turtle that hid from him in its shell until it died of starvation.

 Dexter occasionally behaves in a way that suggests that he does feel some rudimentary human connection.
 He acknowledges loyalty to family, particularly to his late adoptive father, saying: "If I were capable of love, how I would have loved Harry."
 Since Harry's death, Dexter's only family is his sister Debra, Harry and Doris' biological daughter.
 Dexter admits that he cannot hurt Debra or allow anyone else to harm her because he is "fond of her".
 In the first episode of season one, he says: "I don't have feelings about anything, but if I could have feelings at all, I'd have them for Deb."